patchlevel/event-sourcing-bundle/docs/pages/store.md

 !!! warning

-    If you want to use the same connection as doctrine orm, then you have to set the flag `inject_orm_schema`.
+    If you want to use the same connection as doctrine orm, then you have to set the flag `merge_orm_schema`.
     Otherwise you should avoid using the same connection as other tools.

 !!! note